tcriess/meteorolopi/README.md

 - reader.py should import the values file and implement a class Reader which has at least the method getData, which reads and returns the data from the logger.
 - values.py contains the definition of the supported data.

+Each logger can support multiple message types, thus it is possible to handle current data different from accumulated data (or min/max values), which may only be needed once a day.

 The format of definition in values.py is:
 ```
 # The format of all possible measurements in python struct format (usually "B"/"b" for unsigned/signed bytes or "H"/"h" for unsigned/signed words)